 - Over 60% of banks use digital signage for customer communication.
 75% of the messages conveyed are related to banking, while the remaining 25% is unrelated to banking.

-- 95% of retail banks are satisfied with their digital signage deployment, citing that the payback period for investing in the technology can be as low as eighteen months.
+- In fact, 95% of retail banks are satisfied with their digital signage deployment, citing that the payback period for investing in the technology can be as low as eighteen months.

 - Only 21% of banks produce their digital signage content in-house.
-The rest prefer outsourcing since it is more effective.
+Interestingly, the rest prefer outsourcing since it is more effective.

-- 70% of banks target their messaging by branch.
+- In fact, 70% of banks target their messaging by branch.

 - Churches can spend up to $6,500 in annual photocopying, paper and print costs.
 Digital signage reduces this cost by 76%.

-- There has been a 72% rise in the introduction of technology in Boomer-pastored churches.
+- Interestingly, there has been a 72% rise in the introduction of technology in Boomer-pastored churches.

 - 52.9% of religious organizations use projectors and other forms of digital signage to deliver sermons.

-- Four in every five worship venues have websites and are continually installing modern technologies to attract and engage the broader community, especially the younger population.
-Webpages can also be displayed on digital signage.
+- 4 in every 5 worship venues have websites and are continually installing modern technologies to attract and engage the broader community, especially the younger population.
+The webpages can also be displayed on digital signage.